-Smithfield Market in London is one of the most famous meat markets in the world and James Burden Ltd is proud to be one of the most significant companies operating from this top quality location, which acts as the hub for our local, national and international business.
+Smithfield Market in London is one of the most famous meat markets in the world and James Burden is proud to be one of the most significant companies operating from this top quality location, which acts as the hub for our local, national and international business.

 Smithfield was described by a clerk of Thomas Becket, Archbishop of Canterbury, as ‘a smooth field where every Friday there is a celebrated rendezvous of fine horses to be sold, and in another quarter are placed vendibles of the peasant, swine with their deep flanks, and cows and oxen of immense bulk’.